 The NEOs are eligible for the same level and offering of benefits available to other employees.
 Our benefits, such as our basic health benefits, 401(k) plan, life insurance, paid time off, matching charitable gifts program, and discounts on certain Company products, are intended to provide a stable array of support to our employees and their families throughout various stages of their careers, and these core benefits are provided to all full-time employees.
-The 401(k) plan allows participants to defer amounts of their annual compensation before taxes, up to the cap set by the Internal Revenue Code, which was \$19,500 per person for calendar year 2020 (or \$26,000 for employees over age 50).
+The 401(k) plan allows participants to defer amounts of their annual compensation before taxes, up to the cap set by the Internal Revenue Code, which was \$19,500 per person for calendar year 2021 (or \$26,000 for employees over age 50).
 Employees' elective deferrals are immediately vested and non-forfeitable upon contribution to the 401(k) plan.
-For fiscal 2021, we provided matching contributions equal to 100% for the first 3% of an employee's individual contribution and 50% for the next 2% of individual contributions, for a maximum employer match of 4% of individual contributions, subject to certain other limits, including vesting requirements.
-The 401(k) match was temporarily suspended to conserve cash due to the COVID-19 pandemic from March 2020 until January 2021.
+For fiscal 2022, we provided matching contributions equal to 100% for the first 3% of an employee's individual contribution and 50% for the next 2% of individual contributions, for a maximum employer match of 4% of individual contributions, subject to certain other limits, including vesting requirements.